atreyasha/dotfiles/develop.md

 2. Long-term

-    1.  pam

-        1.  use pam environment to cache passphrase for ssh and gpg keys

-    2.  emacs
+    1.  emacs

-        1.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> this might help circumvent many bugs encountered
+        1.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort

         2.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
             \"doran2017does\" from \"do\") in
-            `company-reftex-citation-candidates`
+            `company-reftex-citation-candidates`, for development add

-        3.  add package (eg.
+            package (eg.
             `(company-reftex :location (recipe :fetcher github :repo "atreyasha/company-reftex"))`) in `dotspacemacs-additional-packages` and update packages,
             delete old package location

-        4.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> will take time and effort

-        5.  consider running emacs as a service to have everything synchronized in one run
+        3.  consider running emacs as a service to have everything synchronized in one run

+        4.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> this might help circumvent many bugs encountered

-    3.  i3
+    2.  i3

         1.  think about using xautolock/xss-lock to circumvent some manual pid checking and possibly extra sleep: